Meet our Board of Directors

 Ricardo Luján-Valerio is Portland City Commissioner Carmen Rubio’s Transition Liaison and Policy Director.
 Ricardo’s background covers immigration, education, election, and criminal justice policy.
 He previously served as Director of Advocacy at Latino Network, Policy Associate for the ACLU of Oregon, and as Legislative Director for the Oregon Student Association.
 Ricardo has been a leader in the passage of various state legislative priorities, such as HB 2015 (Driver Licenses for All) and SB 1008 (Youth Sentencing Reform).
 Most recently, he was a co-architect of the Oregon Worker Relief Fund, a multi-million-dollar disaster relief program for Oregon’s immigrant community.
 He previously served as Vice Chair of the City of Portland’s Open and Accountable Elections Commission.
 He was born in Nezahualcoyotl, Mexico, and graduated from Southern Oregon University with a BS in Business and a certificate in nonprofit management.

-Esperanza K Tervalon | Board Member
+Esperanza K Tervalon | Board Chair

 Pronouns: She / They

-Esperanza K Tervalon | Board Member
+Esperanza K Tervalon | Board Chair

 Pronouns: She / They